Gum and Bone Therapy

 - Bone and Tissue Grafts.
 Grafting is a way to replace or encourage new growth of gum tissues or bones lost to gum disease.
 This surgical procedure can reverse the damage by regenerating gums and bones.

-If you have questions regarding these treatments or if you think you can benefit from any one of these procedures, please feel free to call us at (707) 257-2400.
+If you have questions regarding these treatments or if you think you can benefit from any one of these procedures, please feel free to contact us online or call us at (707) 257-2400.
 Our office is located at 2119 Jefferson St., Napa, CA 94559.